NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 map.

 `slots`, `maxSlots`, and `command` can be stored in Data Movement profiles.
-These profiles are available for a quick way to switch between different settings for a particular workflow.
+These profiles are available to quickly switch between different settings for a particular workflow.

 Example profiles: